8 min read

 Head of Military Initiatives, Apprenticeships, and Emerging Talent at AWS

-In Asia, Pacific, Japan, China (APJC), a Women in STEM Cloud Support Engineer Apprentice program launches in May 2022.
+In Asia, Pacific, Japan, China (APJC), a Women in STEM Cloud Support Engineer Apprentice program launched in May 2022.
 Orla Byrne, who leads Emerging Talent Programs for APJC, said a Network Development Engineer Apprentice program also started in 2021 in Australia, and the first work-study apprenticeship program for early career data center roles recently launched in Singapore.

 Without a computer science or software engineering degree, or any professional technology experience, Brittany Wilkins is on her way toward a new career in cloud computing.